 Once this component is metabolized by your body, it will no longer be active.
 However, if your blood shows the presence of Delta-9 THC, the police might charge you with a DUI if they believe you were impaired to the slightest degree.

 Arizona does not have a per se limit for marijuana, yet.
 However, other states do.
 For example, Colorado has a per se limit for Delta-9 THC of 5 ng/ml.
 A driver that has this amount of THC in their blood in Colorado will have an inference created that they are impaired.

 State Representative John Kavanaugh introduced HB 2084 on Jan.
 11, 2021.
-If passed, this bill would establish a per se limit for THC of 2 ng/ml.
+Since passed, this bill would establish a per se limit for THC of 2 ng/ml.
 This is an extremely low concentration of THC, and many users who are not impaired may have levels of THC that exceed this low limit.

 However, per se laws are arbitrary since there are no definitive studies showing what concentration of THC is impairing, and the amount can vary based on many different factors, including the following:

-- How often you use marijuana
+- How often do you use marijuana

 - Whether you have eaten anything